TotoroCodingDojo/totoro.hashnode.dev/clzb2axhf000109mnbgts6kkm.md

 def uniqueSortedCars = cars.unique { it.id.text() }.sort { it.id.text() }

-// Add those modified items to the xml sortedCars.each { vehicles.cars[0].append(it) }
+// Add those modified items to the xml
+// note that I'm getting the first root element at 0, if there were
+// multiple roots then you have to use multiple each sortedCars.each { vehicles.cars[0].append(it) }

 // Convert the modified XML back to string